 CLV, segmentation, retention rates, purchase patterns.
 Used by marketing and merchandising teams.

-Top Data Visualization Tools for Retail: An Honest Comparison
+Top Data Visualisation Tools for Retail: An Honest Comparison

 I've implemented dashboards using every major tool.
 Here's what actually works for retail: